2019 Marching Band Audition Dates

 Find instrument specific audition packets by clicking this link!

 Any CMU student may audition to become a member of the Chippewa Marching Band.

 All incoming freshmen and transfer students who are not Music Majors may schedule an audition in the spring.
-Questions concerning non-major auditions can be directed to Jody Pierce at 989-774-3281.
+Questions concerning non-major auditions can be directed to the main office at 989-774-3281.